 By Jai Kumar Verma

--Jai Kumar Verma is a New Delhi-based strategic analyst and a retired senior intelligence officer.
-He is also a member of USI and MP-IDSA.
-The views expressed in the article are solely of the author and do not necessarily reflect the views of Raksha Anirveda
+-The writer is a New Delhi-based strategic analyst and member of USI and IDSA.
+The views in the article are solely of the writer and do not necessarily reflect the views of Raksha Anirveda